 Oh man, this the best thing ever: a Gay Pink Stormtrooper!
-If you’re lucky enough to be in San Diego right now attending the fabulous Comic Con 2010, you can check this puppy out in person as it debuts today (July 22) at the DKE Toys booth #4732.
+If you’re lucky enough to be in San Diego right now attending the fabulous Comic Con 2010, you can check this puppy out in person as it debuts today (July 22nd) at the DKE Toysbooth #4732.
 Available from Suckadelic in a limited edition of 50, Gay Empire V2 sells for $60 each.
 May the Force be with you, sailor.

-I am by no stretch of the imagination any kind of a Star Wars fan, but if this exhibit came to NYC I would be there to check it out in two seconds.
-The Vader Project is a jaw dropping collection of 100 Darth Vader Helmets reimagined by some of today’s hottest underground and pop surrealist painters, artists and designers.
+I am not a huge a Star Wars fan, but if this exhibit came to NYC I would be there to check it out in two seconds.
+The Vader Project is a jaw dropping collection of 100 Darth Vader Helmets re-imagined by some of today’s hottest underground and pop surrealist painters, artists and designers.
 Here’s bit more information from the Vader Project Website.
 “The Vader Project is curated by Dov Kelemer & Sarah Jo Marks of DKE Toys.
 Kelemer and Marks gathered 100 contemporary artists.
 Each artist was given a 1:1 scale authentic prop replica of the actual Darth Vader helmet used in the STAR WARS™ films.
 Each helmet served as a blank slate for each artist to paint, design, mash up and customize.